dovetail-genomics/capture/docs/source/library_qc.rst

 Proximity ligation properties
 -----------------------------

 At step :ref:`Removing PCR duplicates<DUPs>` you used the flag ``--output-stats``, generating a stats file in addition to the pairsam output (e.g. --output-stats stats.txt).
-The stats file is an extensive output of pairs statistics as calculated by pairtools, including total reads, total mapped, total dups, total pairs for each pair of chromosomes etc'.
-Although you can use directly the pairtools stats file as is to get informed on the quality of the Omni-C\ :sup:`®` \ or Micro-C\ :sup:`®` \ library, we find it easier to focus on a few key metrics.
-We include in this repository the script ``get_qc.py`` that summarize the paired-tools stats file and present them in percentage values in addition to absolute values.
+The stats file is an extensive output of pairs statistics as calculated by pairtools; including total reads, total mapped, total dups, and total pairs for each pair of chromosomes.
+Although you can directly use  the pairtools stats file as is to get informed on the quality of the Omni-C\ :sup:`®` \ or Micro-C\ :sup:`®` \ library, we find it easier to focus on a few key metrics.
+We include in this repository the script ``get_qc.py`` that summarize the paired-tools stats file and presents them in percentage values in addition to absolute values.

-The images below explains how the values on the QC report are calculated:
+The figures below outline how the values on the QC report are calculated:

 .. image:: /images/QC_align.png